 - Slow pyrolysis of wood

 - Slow pyrolysis of cellulose

 Slow pyrolysis of biomass mainly targets biochar (up to ∼60 wt%), together with 25-30 wt% of bio-oil and the balance as gas.
 Slow pyrolysis leads to a good amount of charcoal production.
-With controlled temperature, nitrogen ratio, results can be altered.
-With increasing the temperature solid, liquid, gas fuels and oils are formed respectively.
+With controlled temperature and nitrogen ratio, results can be altered.
+With increasing temperature, solid, liquid, gas fuels, and oils are formed, respectively.